wxcctechsummit/holcct2100/labslive/lab4.md

 ## 1. Setup test email account (Gmail example)

-<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/mIhvCn8EHgk?rel=0" title="WxCC Lab #4: Setup test email account" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 > A GMAIL account is provided for this lab purpose please check the POD information that has been shared with you.
 Please reach out to your lab proctors if you have any issues.

+<iframe width="1024" height="576" src="https://www.youtube-nocookie.com/embed/mIhvCn8EHgk?rel=0" title="WxCC Lab #4: Setup test email account" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Follow the instructions below to set the necesary settings on the GMAIL account
+Follow the instructions below to set the necesary settings on the GMAIL account:

 - Open a new browser tab and login to the Gmail account with the provided credentials.
 You might have to use your mobile phone to authenticate

 - Click on settings icon on top right corner -> Select `See all settings`